How to Serve Canned Cranberry Sauce

-First things first—open the can with a can opener.
-This may sound obvious, but most (if not all) canned cranberry sauces are actually meant to be opened from the bottom of the can.
-After opening, run a knife around the jellied sauce to help loosen it from the can.
+Most (if not all) canned cranberry sauces are actually meant to be opened from the bottom of the can.
+After opening with a can opener, run a knife around the jellied sauce to loosen it from the can.
 Gently slide the jelly onto a platter.